Browse by topic

 - Research Tools

-Eligibility, new for 2020: Any applicant who holds an NSERC grant and took up their first independent academic position within the last 10 years (on or after June 1, 2010, not counting eligible delays in research) is eligible.
+Eligibility: Any applicant who holds an NSERC grant and took up their first independent academic position within the last 10 years (on or after June 1 of the year of competition, not counting eligible delays in research) is eligible.

-*As this award carries research funding, an SFU Signature sheet and copy of full nomination package will be due to ORS@sfu.ca no later than 3 business days before agency deadline.
+As this award carries research funding, an SFU Signature sheet and copy of full nomination package will be due to email@example.com no later than 3 business days before agency deadline.
 Only those candidates who have been recommended by the internal awards committee will advance to submission (see above internal process).